toolfactory/narcissus/README.md

 # Narcissus: thwart strong encapsulation in JDK 16+

-Narcissus is a JNI native code library that provides a small subset of the Java reflection API, while bypassing all of Java's reflection access checks via JNI.

-Narcissus completely circumvents all of Java's class, method, and field reflection visibility restrictions.
-This allows reflection code to keep working even now that strong encapsulation is being enforced in JDK 16+.
+Narcissus is a JNI native code library that provides a small subset of the Java reflection API, while bypassing all of Java's security mechanisms and visibility checks, by calling methods and accessing fields through the JNI API.
+This allows code that relies on reflection to access non-public classes, fields, and methods to keep working even now that strong encapsulation is being enforced in JDK 16+.

 ## Usage